grocky/infrastructure/websites/blog.rockygray.com/content/posts/mouse-detective/index.md

 so that I could provide a local URL instead of hosting the video somewhere.
 However, according to their [blog](https://blog.machinebox.io/introducing-objectbox-super-simple-object-detection-90699b92738d) you should be able to mount a folder with the training videos to the container, but I couldn't find it in their docs {{< emoji ":disappointed:" >}}.
 I assume the videos would be available in the `/boxdata` mount point.

-{{< figure src="annotation-tool.png" caption="Objectbox annotation tool" >}}
+{{< figure src="annotation-tool.png" caption="*Objectbox annotation tool*" >}}

 I won't go into too much detail on how to annotate the video.
 Their [demo video](https://www.youtube.com/watch?v=r2qLEhigHgA) does a decent job describing what you want to do.
 I found the frames with the mouse, annotated them, and clicked "Start training" and let it do its thing.

-{{< figure src="annotate-mouse.png" caption="Annotation in action" >}}
+{{< figure src="annotate-mouse.png" caption="*Annotation in action*" >}}

 ## Processing the video

 Now for the fun part.
-At a high level, we have a frames channel and a results channel.
+At a high level, we have a channel for video frames and a channel for results.
 The `extractor` reads in the video file and places each frame in the frames channel.
 In concurrent goroutines, the `checkers` send the frames to the objectbox container.
 If the model detects a mouse, then we save that frame to a file.

 {{< figure src="https://github.com/grocky/mouse-detective/raw/master/docs/activity.png" caption="representation of the structure of the program" >}}